srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/README.md

 ## Steps to Use

 1. **Choose a Community Detection Model**
-   - Navigate to the `models` directory and select the appropriate community detection algorithm based on your requirements.
+   - Navigate to the `models` directory.
+You will find subdirectories for different community detection algortihms.
+Choose which one you want to use.
+Navigate to that directory and follow the steps listed in the read me file there.

 2. **Run the Bash Script**
    - The script performs the following actions: